Merseyside’s top TV Chefs celebrate 10 years of Liverpool Food & Drink Festival with Culinary Feast!

 Simon is looking forward to the celebrating the city’s top talent at the tenth anniversary of Liverpool Food and Drink Festival later this year.
 He said: “Liverpool boasts some fantastic culinary talent and the high calibre of young chefs coming through is testament to the city’s thriving food and drink scene.

 “Liverpool Food and Drink Festival is a great opportunity to celebrate the city’s success and its growing reputation for food and drink excellence.
-It’s a real honour to be hosting the culinary feast, which will showcase such talented local chefs as Aiden, Paul and Nisha.
-They are all great ambassadors for the city’s food and drink sector and I love the ‘demo and dine’ format; it’s going to be a lot of fun!”
+It’s a real honour to be hosting the show, which will showcase such talented local chefs as Aiden, Paul and Nisha.
+They are all great ambassadors for the city’s food and drink sector!”

 Isabella Kantor, Festival Manager at Liverpool Food and Drink Festival, added: “The city’s food and drink scene has come a long way since the first Liverpool Food and Drink Festival took place 10 years ago and that has been reflected in the continuos growth of the event.

 “As we approach our tenth year, I would like to thank the fantastic local restaurants, bars, cafes and producers that help make the event such a big success.
 Liverpool Food and Drink Festival gets bigger and better every year and this year is no exception.
-We are thrilled to have the support of Simon, Aiden, Paul and Nisha, who will be bringing the ‘demo and dine’ concept to the festival for the first time.”
+We are thrilled to have the support of Simon, Aiden, Paul and Nisha, who will be bringing something extra special to the festival for the first time.”

 Liverpool Food and Drink Festival is a pop-up event, which transforms leafy Sefton Park into a food lovers’ paradise.
 The event brings the city’s best restaurants, bars, cafes and producers together for a giant celebration of culinary talent.